 I will discuss the Constitutional Act (1791), which Lord Dorchester opposed, in a later post.
 For the time being, it suffices to tell about the life of the Canadien after the Treaty of Paris.
 France could have kept New France but it preferred to keep sugar-rich Guadeloupe.
 However, the terms of the Treaty of Paris, which protected Quebec, were respected.

-So, let us remember Cornelius Krieghoof’ s quintessential Quebec: a snow land, un pays de neige.
-An idea.— Winter Landscape, c.
-1889 (Art.com)
+So, let us remember Cornelius Krieghoof’s quintessential Quebec: a snow land, un pays de neige: snow as a country.— Winter Landscape, c.
+1889 (Photo credit: Art.com)

 In 1844, the Krieghoffs travelled to Paris and Krieghoof made copies of works located in the Louvre under the direction of Michel Martin Drolling (1789–1851).
 Krieghoof was invited to participate in the first exhibition of the Toronto Society of Arts, held in 1847.
 So the Krieghoffs returned to Montreal in 1846 and moved to Quebec City in 1853.
 Krieghoff returned to Europe twice.
 He did so briefly, in 1854, and at greater length, from 1863 to 1868.

 He then moved to Chicago to retire, and Chicago was his last destination.
-He died on March 8, 1872 at the age of 56 and is buried in Graceland Cemetery in Chicago.
-The Great Quebec Fire of June 8, 1881 destroyed many of his sketches, “then owned by John S. Budden, who had lived with the artist for thirteen years.”
+He died on 8 March 1872 at the age of 56 and is buried in Graceland Cemetery in Chicago.
+The Great Quebec Fire of 8 June 1881 destroyed many of his sketches, “then owned by John S. Budden, who had lived with the artist for thirteen years.”
 (Wikipedia).
 Cornelius Krieghoof is considered the finest Canadian artist of the nineteenth century.
-However, although called a Canadian, he could be labelled a wandering Canadian.
+However, although called a Canadian, he could be labelled a Dutch master.

 The Habitant and his Seigneur